cfsgoncalves/coordinates-path-api/README.md

-# Meight
+# Cordinates path API

-A small API to manage trucks and orders and how to track orders that were shipped.
+A small API to manage trucks and orders, and provides the best path based on the orders coordinates.
+Uses the here API to provide the best path.
+This project is used to test multiple new technologies in the go community like SQLC, a code generator based on sql queries.

 # Architecture
 ![alt text](image-1.png))